Nashville Trip 2024

 Not long after my sleepover with Daisy, I was back up at the Autism Dogs farm for what was supposed to be, I think, four days to do the public access and family training.
 This would be the last part of Daisy’s training before she moved in with me permanently.
 But, unfortunately, my anxiety and chronic pain and fatigue completely derailed the plan…

-My Mum and I drove up to Stoke-on-Trent the night before our first day of public access and family training: four days that would focus on caring for Daisy, implementing the advanced tasks, and taking her out to public places to give both of us the opportunity to work together in new environments.
+In the second week of February, my Mum and I drove up to Stoke-on-Trent the night before our first day of public access and family training: four days that would focus on caring for Daisy, implementing the advanced tasks, and taking her out to public places to give both of us the opportunity to work together in new environments.
 But before we even got there, I was so stressed and so overwhelmed; I was incredibly nervous about how much energy it was going to take and about how much pain I was already in – before we’d even gotten started – plus a whole lot of stuff that was going on at the same time.
 I was just completely overwhelmed and by the time we made it to the hotel, I was basically in one really long meltdown between the anxiety, the pain, and the exhaustion.
 The stress of not knowing exactly what I was going to be doing over the next few days, all of the unknowns… I was was practically non-functional.

 I physically could not leave the hotel and go to the farm the next day so my Mum went over there without me and had a really long discussion with Caroline, the CEO of Autism Dogs.
 Caroline has been amazing and so, so lovely throughout this process and I’m so grateful for how much contact we’ve had with her; it has been so helpful to have that relationship, especially when the trainers are often different session-to-session because of who’s been available.
 I think she’s fantastic and I am so grateful for everything she has done for me in this process.
 She and my Mum came up with a couple of different options for moving forward and then Mum came back to the hotel and we spent the rest of the day slowly talking them through.